Skip to main content

 What if I am already behind on property taxes?

 Move fast.
 The state deferral program requires prior property taxes to be paid in full, so it may not fix a bill that is already delinquent.
-Call your county treasurer the same day you realize you are behind, then call 2-1-1 Colorado and your local Area Agency on Aging for backup help.
+Call your county treasurer the same day, then contact 2-1-1 Colorado and your local Area Agency on Aging for backup help.

 About the Authors